 Only for Joomla!
 1.5, see the respective option in the Configure WAF page.
-The attack was template= in URL
+The attack was blocked tmpl= in URL Code: tmpl template= in

 See the Configure WAF page, Block tmpl=foo system template switch.
-The attack was
+The attack was blocked